peacelwh/peacelwh.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Since September 2025, I have been pursuing my Ph.D. in a joint program between the Shenzhen Loop Area Institute (SLAI) under the supervision of Prof. [Liqiang Nie](https://scholar.google.com/citations?hl=en&user=yywVMhUAAAAJ&view_op=list_works&sortby=pubdate) and Shandong University (SDU) under the supervision of Prof. [Yilong Yin](https://faculty.sdu.edu.cn/ylyin).
-Prior to that, I was enrolled in an academic Master's program at Shandong University from September 2023, advised by Prof.  [Yilong Yin](https://faculty.sdu.edu.cn/ylyin) and co-advised by Associate Prof.  [Qiangchang Wang](https://faculty.sdu.edu.cn/wangqiangchang).
+Since September 2023, I have been pursuing a Master-Doctor Program in Artificial Intelligence at Shandong University (SDU), advised by Prof.  [Yilong Yin](https://faculty.sdu.edu.cn/ylyin) and co-advised by Associate Prof.  [Qiangchang Wang](https://faculty.sdu.edu.cn/wangqiangchang).
+Since September 2025, I have continued my doctoral studies at Shenzhen Loop Area Institute (SLAI) as a joint Ph.D. student, under the supervision of Prof. [Liqiang Nie](https://scholar.google.com/citations?hl=en&user=yywVMhUAAAAJ&view_op=list_works&sortby=pubdate).
+My research focuses on the perception and learning of multimodal data in constrained scenarios, such as Few-Shot Classification and Incomplete Multimodal Sentiment Analysis.
+Relevant works have been published in notable conferences and journals such as NeurIPS, ACM MM, and ICME.

-My research interests include Few-Shot Learning, Multimodal Learning, and Large Vision-Language Models.
+My research interests include Few-Shot Learning, Multimodal Learning, Large Models, and Vision-Language-Action Models.

 <p style="color: red;"> I’m very willing to participate in academic discussions and collaborations, so please feel free to contact me! </p>